-HISTORICAL ANALYSIS THROUGH MEDIA Illinois State Code: 04065A000
+HISTORICAL ANALYSIS THROUGH MEDIA ILLINOIS STATE CODE: 04065A000 approval

-Credit: 1.0 Length: year

-Open to Grade(s): 10-12

 Prerequisite: B or above in World History and/or instructor

-approval

 This course is a year long class designed to enhance student knowledge on the historical events and cultural interactions that have shaped the modern world.
 Students will hone their historical inquiry and analysis skills as they utilize both primary and secondary evidence to determine the credibility of sources.
 In addition to learning the historical accounts, students will explore themes such as character development, conflict, and social issues while also looking at major cultural institutions such as economics and government.
 Throughout the course we will examine films and other media including, but not limited to, the following time periods: The Ancient World, the Middle Ages, the Renaissance, Enlightenment & Age of Exploration, the Pre-Modern World, the Twentieth Century, and the Modern Era.
 This course is designed to provide students with a unique lens to develop an understanding of the cause-and-effect relationships that have defined the global community.
-FAST CLASSCredit:.125Length: semesterPass/Fail - Not Calculated in GPAOpen to Grade(s):9 - 12Prerequisite:Approval from FAST Staff